 Baked jacket potatoes recipe that makes the most amazing seasoned baked potatoes.
-Easy steps on how do you bake a potato to make the best jacket potato ever.
+See these easy steps on how do you bake a potato to make a crispy skin baked potato.

 What is a Jacket Potato?